-Come meet Luna (#111855) today at the SPCA of Texas’ Jan Rees-Jones Animal Care Center in Dallas at 2400 Lone Star Dr., near I-30 and Hampton Road.
+Shadow (#103424) was surrendered to the SCPA of Texas on February 19 by his owners.
+He is a fun-loving guy who enjoys a good time.
+Come meet Shadow today at the SPCA of Texas’ Jan Rees-Jones Animal Care Center in Dallas at 2400 Lone Star Dr., near I-30 and Hampton Road.
 The center is open seven days a week, noon-6 pm.

 Regular adoption fees are $95-$125 for puppies 0-6 months, $75-$95 for adult dogs 6 months or older, $50 for senior dogs 7 years or older, $50 for VIP dogs, $95 for kittens, $75 for adult cats, $50 for senior cats 7 years and older, and $50 for VIP cats.